Skip to main content

 What are the deadlines for complying with the law?

 The deadline for the dozen "rapid transit communities" with MBTA subway or trolley stops passed on Dec.
 31, 2023.
-"Commuter rail communities" and "adjacent communities" — which together account for 130 cities and towns —must have the required zoning in place by Dec.
+"Commuter rail communities" and "adjacent communities" — which together account for 130 cities and towns — were required to have compliant zoning in place by Dec.
 31, 2024.
 "Adjacent small towns" have until Dec.
 31, 2025 to pass a zoning law.

 What happens if a town doesn't comply?